ThePalaceProject/android-core/README.md

 This will build all of the code and run the unit tests, but only the [Vanilla](simplified-app-vanilla) application will be built by default.
-In order to build the other applications such as [RayBooks](simplified-app-raybooks), it's necessary to <!--obtain the correct [credentials](#s3-credentials) from LYRASIS and--> [enable DRM](#enabling-drm).
+In order to build the other applications such as [Palace](simplified-app-palace), it's necessary to <!--obtain the correct [credentials](#s3-credentials) from LYRASIS and--> [enable DRM](#enabling-drm).

 #### The Longer Version